Defence standard packaging

 What are the common military packing levels for preservation?

-It is important to note that, in accordance with def stan 41-81, packaging can be one of three different levels:
+It is important to note that, in accordance with Def Stan 81-41, packaging can be one of three different levels:

-• J – for items which may be stored anywhere in the world, within any climatic condition for up to 2 years.
+- J: For items which may be stored anywhere in the world, within any climatic condition, for up to two years.

-• N – for items which could also be stored anywhere in the world, in non-climatic conditions (clean and dry), for up to 5 years.
+- N: For items which could also be stored anywhere in the world, in non-climatic conditions (clean and dry), for up to five years.

-• P – Similar to commercial packaging, and can be designated to items that need to be stored for up to 5 years but only in normal storage conditions.
+- P: Similar to commercial packaging, and can be designated to items that need to be stored for up to five years, but only in normal storage conditions.

-Determining which level your packaging should meet allows you to ascertain suitable design and material(s).
+Determining which level your packaging should meet helps you select suitable design and material(s).

 Part 2: Military packaging design

-The UK military packaging design requirements correspond to the military packing levels required for your item.
+The UK military packaging design requirements correspond to the military packaging levels required for your item.

 Your packaging provider typically requires the following:

-• The name and description of the item slated for packaging.
+- The name and description of the item to be packaged.

-• Centre of gravity for the items, crucial for safe lifting and loading during transportation.
+- The centre of gravity for the items is essential for safe lifting and loading during transportation.

-By knowing the specifications for your item and the type of packaging, it can be pre-determined how the packaging will respond to testing and environmental conditions.
+Knowing the specifications for your item and the type of packaging allows you to predict how the packaging will respond to testing and environmental conditions.

-Def stan 81-41: part 3 package testing assesses the performance of a package or enclosure under varying environmental conditions.
-It specifically assesses environmental and physical hazards expected in a military package life cycle.
+Def Stan 81-41: Part 3 assesses the performance of a package or enclosure under varying environmental conditions.
+It assesses explicitly physical and ecological hazards expected in a military package lifecycle.

-Environmental package testing evaluates a package’s overall ability to offer the necessary protection for an enclosure material during storage or transportation.
+Environmental package testing evaluates a package’s overall ability to offer the necessary protection for an enclosure material during storage and transportation.

-By subjecting the package to climatic and physical testing conditions, packaging suppliers can obtain sufficient data for fair performance assessment.
+By subjecting the package to climatic and physical testing conditions, packaging suppliers can obtain sufficient data for fair performance assessments.

 Specific procedures in this standard may need to align with the respective test methods in Defence Standard 00-035 Part 3.